© Jim Low

 Perhaps the game that ‘Honest’ John Merry played was to use the old bark pub as a betting agency.

 Not everybody could live in town.
 By necessity, many settlers lived and worked far away from the townships.
 They were constantly confronted by the loneliness of their existence.
 Many of the jobs on the frontier were of a solitary nature too, such as boundary riding, fencing and shepherding.
 How one coped with the solitude faced in frontier regions is the subject of Harper’s poem Myall Grove.

 The narrator has apparently cleared an area for pasture and built a ‘cosy little cottage’ in the bush, well away from the township.
 But the isolation and tedium of such an existence appears to overwhelm his thoughts and feelings.
 Despite the company of his old dog Roy, the narrator desires human companionship.
 This is especially so at night when “Myall Grove is laden with a loneliness complete”.
 To take his mind off such feelings of loneliness and depression, he “listen(s) to the night”.
-In so doing he gives proof to the maxim that “great gifts are bestowed in solitude”.8 He demonstrates a remarkable sense of hearing and an ability to identify the many sounds of the night.
+In so doing he gives proof to the maxim that “great gifts are bestowed in solitude”.
+9

 By passing the time in this way, he is able to endure another night “at lonely Myall Grove”.

 A cosy little cottage lying lonely in the scrub,

 Far from the noise and bustle of the township and the pub;

 Where seldom there’s a happening to make the heart rejoice –